-The Whithorn Trust is leading an exciting new project with a focus on the coasts and waters of the Machars.
-‘Whithorn Waterborne’ will explore the range and breadth of archaeological sites in the Machars which are associated with rivers, lochs and the sea.
+The Whithorn Trust recently led an exciting new project with a focus on the coasts and waters of the Machars.
+‘Whithorn Waterborne’ explored the range and breadth of archaeological sites in the Machars which are associated with rivers, lochs and the sea.
 These waters were key to communication, transport, trade, nourishment, and countless other aspects of life for people in the past, as they are now.
-Our project forms part of HES’s Year of Coasts and Waters celebrations.
+Our project formed part of Historic Environment Scotland’s Year of Coasts and Waters celebrations.

 ‘Whithorn Waterborne’ consisted of two main components.
 The first made use of newly available LiDAR data – 3D models of the landscape created using aerial laser scan data – of the Machars, providing training in how to analyse and to interpret the data to identify new sites and re-interpret known sites.
 Online training workshops with AOC Archaeology Group enabled participants to gain new skills from the comfort of their own homes, and contributing to a collaborative project re-examining the archaeology of the Machars.